Guided tours and groups

 Meetings and parties in Suomenlinna

 The most unique conference facilities in Helsinki can be found only 15 minutes from the city centre.
 The historical surroundings of the maritime fortress are the perfect setting for meetings, seminars and lectures at any time of year.
 The Governing Body of Suomenlinna rents nine premises, suited for anything from 12 to 240 persons.
-A great addition to the conference day is a guided walking tour to bring the history of the fortress to life.
+A great addition to the conference day is a guided walking tour which brings the history of the fortress to life.

 Banquet facilities dating from the 1700s and 1800s have also been renovated in the fortress’s buildings for organising both corporate parties and more formal celebrations in the summer.